jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * Computations are updated daily.

-* Problems are included on the report if students can click **Check** to submit their responses.
-If students can only save their responses without submitting them (that is, the **Maximum Attempts** for the problem is set to 0), data is not available for student answer distribution computations.
+* Computations for graded content include only problems for which students can click **Check** to submit their responses.
+If students can only save their responses without submitting them (that is, the **Maximum Attempts** for the problem is set to 0), data is not available for student submission computations.

-.. this can move when navigation gets added.
-The concept of "graded" relies on students being able to submit (click check) their work

-* Only problem activity that occurred after 23 October 2013 is included.
-In addition, at least one student must have submitted an answer after 6 March 2014.
+* Only problem activity that occurred after 23 Oct 2013 is included.
+In addition, at least one student must have submitted an answer after 6 Mar 2014.

-**Answer Distribution CSV file**
+**Graded Content Submissions .csv file**

-The CSV file contains a superset of the data that is included in the chart and report.
-The CSV file contains the following columns.
+The .csv file contains a superset of the data that is included in the Submissions chart and report.
+The .csv file contains the following columns.

 .. list-table::
    :widths: 20 60